alumet-dev/alumet/plugins/procfs/README.md

 ### Group process metrics

-Also, you can monitor groups of processes, i.e. processes defined by common characteristics.
+Processes are monitored by groups defined by common characteristics.
 The available filters are `pid` (process id), `ppid` (parent process id) and `exe_regex` (a regular expression that must match the process executable path):

 ```toml
 [[plugins.procfs.processes.groups]]